So ya think ya want to be a bird photographer?

 Know what the color a bird actually is for post processing later.
 An American Kestrel; for instance, shouldn’t look like it lives at a nuclear power plant by glowing far too brightly or if it is WAY too colorful to be natural & realistic.
 A Snowy Egret should not look like it fell into a vat of pale grey paint.

-Seriously, would you rather spend two hours trying to fix an image that is poor in quality and even after that amount of time invested still isn’t going to be great or spend that two hours in the field trying to create that great image right out of the camera??
+Seriously, would you rather spend two hours trying to fix an image that is poor in quality and even after that amount of time invested know that it still isn’t going to be great or spend that two hours in the field trying to create that great image right out of the camera??
 That is an easy answer for me.
 Get it right in the camera to save time on post processing later.

 Review each of your images prior to deleting and ask yourself “What could I have done to make this image better?”
 Learn to develop a love/hate relationship with culling.
 I love it when I nail shots all day long, I hate it when I have messed up more images than I care to count.